 If your project is cancelled, use your grant as intended for non-refundable expenses already incurred, and to pay any financial commitments to artists, collaborators, venues or other contractual partners.
 You can also allocate some of your grant to lost income if the projected income was listed in your budget.
 If you are faced with cancellation fees or penalties, use the grant to pay these unexpected costs as well.
 If you can provide proof that all of your grant was spent on costs that are non-refundable, state this along with any variances from your original budget in your final report.

-At this stage, contact your program officer outside of Nova only if you are unable to submit an overdue final report that is preventing you from submitting a new application to OAC.
 If you are unsure about how to move forward, your program officer will work with you to advise on what is possible.
 Do not submit a final report for an incomplete project unless you have been instructed to do so by the program officer.

 - My project was cancelled, and I had to spend all my grant funds to cover the costs that had already been incurred.
 Can I apply again if my project is remounted?